project-chip/connectedhomeip/src/osal/README.md

 # CHIP Operating System Abstraction Layer (OSAL)

+OSKI (Operating System Kernel Interface) is an OSAL used within Project CHIP.

+The name OSKI is used to diambiguate the CHIP OSAL from external OSAL used by other projects or vendor SDKs.

 ## Introduction

 The CHIP OSAL is designed to provide a thin adaptation layer for portability of